Durganshu/Modern-Cpp-Performance/smart_pointers_benchmarks.md

 # Benchmarks on smart pointers

-This file contains a list of benchmarks created for comparing different ways of using smart pointers
+This file contains a list of benchmarks created for identifying ways of using smart pointers in C++

 ## Initializing unique_ptr